mtzfactory/nango/docs/docs/quickstart/node.md

 ### Create an Action

 Actions (cf. [Architecture](architecture.md)) contain the business logic that is specific to each integration.
 They can be customized at will.
 Here, we want our Action to post a message on Slack.
-Naturally, Actions may be more complex than this simple example here (cf. [Best Practices](guides/best-practices.md)).
+Naturally, Actions may be more complex than this simple example here.

 Create a file for our new `notify` Action which will post a message to Slack:
 ```bash